-The Corporation is deemed to be an exempt employer by virtue of the Return To Work Act 2014 and as such is liable for all medical, income and other day to day type expenses associated with a claim.
+The Corporation is deemed to be a self-insured employer by virtue of the Return To Work Act 2014 and as such is liable for all medical, income and other day to day type expenses associated with a claim.
 The Corporation is also liable for any lump sum, redemption or permanent disability type payments for claims.
-Given the immaterial nature of the claims existing as at 30 June 2021, no provision has been recognised in the Statement of Financial Position.
+Given the immaterial nature of the claims existing as at 30 June 2022, no provision has been recognised in the Statement of Financial Position.